tarpit27/CustomBook/README.md

-# CustomBook-SideProject-
+# CustomBook-
-A Java Web Application for a facebook.
+A social network like facebook written in Java.